pensjonatus/flash-fiction/blog/intruders-beak.md

 ---
-title: "Intruder's Beak"
+title: Intruder's Beak
 date: '2015-01-25'
-categories:
+tags:
-  - 'creepy'
+  - creepy
-  - 'flash-fiction'
+  - flash-fiction
 ---

 Those beaked creatures were intruders on Earth at first, but then we learned to